 Fancy getting off campus for a day out?
-There's plenty to do within easy reach of the University of Hertfordshire.
+There's plenty to do within easy reach of the University.

 Hatfield is well-placed for travelling with excellent train and bus connections.
-London is only a 20 minute train ride away, with access to all that the capital has to offer.
+London is a 20-minute train ride away and trains stop frequently at Hatfield station.

 There is a bus/coach exchange on both campuses, which is a stop on many routes.

 Knebworth House, famous worldwide for its rock concerts, is around 15 kilometres away near Stevenage.
 It holds special events, fairs and concerts all year round.

 The Alban Arena in St Albans has a busy programme of national touring shows, comedy, films, live music and exhibitions.